 (b) must be accompanied by a fee that is equal to the fee (if any) prescribed by the Commonwealth Human Embryo regulations for the purposes of section 20(2)(b) of the Commonwealth Human Embryo Act.

-[Section 53ZA inserted by No. 17 of 2004 s.
+[Section 53ZA inserted: No. 17 of 2004 s.
 36.]

 53ZB.
 Determination of application by Committee